tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 // undefined What is the new keyword doing here?
 ```

-- It does four very specific things which are not particularly obvious when you look at the call site.
+- The `new` keyword does four very specific things which are not particularly obvious when you look at the call site.

 1. Create a brand new empty object
-2. Link that object to another object
+2. Link that object to another object ([See prototype chain](#122-the-prototype-chain))
 3. Call function with `this` set to the new object
 4. If the function does not return an object, assume return of `this`